CaViCcHi/AstroNomicon.sh/README.md

 # AstroNomicon.sh
+If you have ever wondered "at what time is the sun going to set tonight?" this library is for you! :)

 Allows you to create a local file on your linux machine `/etc/sysconfig/astronomy` with the info from sunrise-sunset.org/api

 This file gets created inside `/opt/astronomy/data` and symlinked to `/etc/sysconfig/astronomy` with the correct one for today, a history will be kept in the directory `/opt/astronomy/data` in a file named `YYYYMMDD-data` (it's about 370b daily)